 History of the Trenton Free Public Library

-The Trenton Free Public Library is one of the oldest libraries in New Jersey, originating in 1750 as a subscription library by Thomas Cadwalader, with Benjamin Franklin purchasing the libraries first fifty books.
-The library is the second oldest Free Public Library in the United States after Franklin’s own Philadelphia Free Public Library.
-The library organization as it is known today became incorporated in 1900 with Ferdinand W Roebling serving as its first Board President.
+The Trenton Free Public Library is the oldest library in New Jersey, founded in 1750 as the Trenton Library Company by Dr. Thomas Cadwalader.
+Benjamin Franklin is said to have purchased the library’s first 50 books.
+Originally a subscription library, it was the second in the American colonies after the Philadelphia Library Company.
+The library organization as it is known today became incorporated in 1900 with Ferdinand W. Roebling serving as its first Board President.

-Since its inception in 1902, the Trenton Free Public Library has been collecting and preserving bits and pieces of the city’s history.
-Today, the Trentoniana Collection has earned a reputation among researchers and genealogists as the premier collection devoted exclusively to Trenton’s rich past.
-Among its holdings are: historical records including company, school, club and tax records; letters; photographs in various formats; newspapers; diaries; and maps.
-Trentoniana is the starting point for researchers looking into virtually any aspect of the city’s past, and each year producers and authors acknowledge their indebtedness to Trentoniana for collecting, protecting, and preserving the primary research materials used in their books, articles and documentaries.
+Since its opening in 1902, the library has been collecting and preserving the city’s history.
+Today, the Trentoniana Collection has earned a reputation among researchers and genealogists as the premier collection devoted exclusively to the City of Trenton’s rich past.
+Among its holdings are business records, personal papers, letters, photographs, newspapers, scrapbooks, maps, ephemera, textiles, oral histories, artwork, and more.
+Trentoniana is the starting point for researchers looking into virtually any aspect of the city’s past.
+It collects, preserves, and makes available the primary research materials from all time periods, including present day.